 Last Sunday morning, we worshipped with The Church at Brook Hills in Birmingham, Alabama.
-Having read and thoroughly enjoyed David Platt’s book, Radical, we were curious to visit his church, even though we knew he’s no longer pastoring there.
+We had recently read and thoroughly enjoyed David Platt’s book, Radical.
+So we were curious to visit his church, even though we knew he’s no longer pastoring there.

 The music was great.
 The sermon was great.
 But what I appreciated most was the people in the congregation.

-Almost without exception, they all had their Bibles open in their laps, and 85-90% of them were actively taking notes.
-It was so impressive, I snuck my iPhone out of my pocket and took this picture:
+Almost without exception, they all kept their Bibles open in their laps through the entire preaching service.
+And 85-90% of them were actively taking notes.
+It was so impressive, I snuck my iPhone out of my pocket and took a picture.

-But I wish I would’ve taken a video, because every time the pastor made an important point, all the heads would drop down in unison, and the hands would start filling in the outline that was printed in the bulletin.
+But I should’ve taken a video.
+Because every time the pastor made an important point, all the heads dropped down in unison.
+And most of the hands filled in the outline printed in the bulletin.

-When the pastor referred to a verse of Scripture, the people would flip over in their Bibles and follow along with the text.
+Whenever the pastor referred to a verse of Scripture, the people would flip over to it in their Bibles.
+And follow along with the text.

-The scene stirred up fond memories of a time (nearly 30 years ago) when I listened that intently, pen in hand and Bible open.
+The scene stirred up fond memories of a time (nearly 30 years ago) when I listened that intently.
+Pen in hand.
+Bible open.

-Of course, in the intervening years, I’ve had nursing babies in my arms and squirming toddlers in my lap, but now that my youngest is almost FIVE, I think it’s time I get back to note-taking myself and train my little ones to do the same.
+Of course, in the intervening years, I’ve had nursing babies in my arms.
+Or squirming toddlers in my lap.
+But now that my youngest is nearly FIVE, I think it’s time I get back to note-taking myself.
+Time to train my little ones to do the same.

-You may choose to print one or two copies per page.
+You may choose to print full sheets or two copies per page.

-The bigger page will give your children more room to write, but the smaller page might prove less “rustle-y”.
+The bigger page gives children more room to write.
+But if your goal is to help your kids stay quiet in church, the smaller page might prove less “rustle-y.”

 I already have a stack printed for my family.
-If you decide to try them out, too, let me know how they work for you!
+If you decide to try them, too, let me know how they work for you!